mackenr/mackenr/README.md

   - Web Scraping
   - Regex
   - Cleaning
   > Overall I enjoy finding the patterns and solving the problems involved in acquiring and cleaning data.
-This seems to be the most interesting and useful part as the further steps in the data pipeline seem to be far relatively generalizable from that point on.
+This seems to be the most interesting and useful part as the further steps in the data pipeline seem relatively generalizable from that point on.

 - #### Generalizable pipelines
   - After Data is properly wrangled, I enjoy creating and making subtle tweaks to the pipeline.
 The most immediately rewarding process is seeing your model's results improve.